codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ### Logs for application resources
 In either Tree or List views, double-click an application resource to see its logs.
 Logs are available only for resource types such as pods.

+>**NOTE**:
+A disabled Logs tab indicates that you have not been assigned the permission to view logs for pod resource types.
+Contact your administrator for help.

 {% include
 image.html
 lightbox="true"